grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 - However, **The Sportslike** is *not* a Sports Game.
 - Because it's not a Sports Game, **The Sportslike can think about sports.**

-## A guide - how to think about sports with SPORTSLIKES
+## How to think about sports with SPORTSLIKES

 1. **Think about sports books, shows, or movies.** <br /> *Imagine a game about a high school football coach trying to do the right thing, or a clueless tourist coaching a pro soccer team.*
 2. **Think about real-life athletes.** <br /> *Picture a game about a breakdancing professor, overly-endowed gymnast, or teenage darts prodigy who's never needed a fake ID.*
 3. **Think about sports news or history.** <br /> *Visualize a game about a basketball superstar trying to fall asleep after getting traded with no warning.*
 4. **Think about people who work in sports.** <br /> *What if we had games about looking for smuggled beer, cleaning stadium urinals, or throwing hot dogs?*
-5. **Think about sports.** <br /> *What's the deal with sportswashing?
+5. **Think about sports.**

 It's most obvious when a game thinks via in-game text / audio / visuals, but it is also possible for a game to think via its controls, systems, or community.

 You don't have to recreate an entire sport.
 Only make what you need to think.
 Sometimes what you need is none.
 Or sometimes you need a whole new sport.

-***
+**

 ## Where to find SPORTSLIKES

-We wrote the Sportslike Manifesto to crystalize our thinking for our upcoming game [Tryhard](https://tryhardgame.com), *"a sports RPG about managing an underdog rugby club in New Zealand."*
+We wrote A Sportslike Manifesto to crystalize our thinking for our upcoming game [Tryhard](https://tryhardgame.com), *"a sports RPG about managing an underdog rugby club in New Zealand."*

-But here's some other games that we consider to be sportslikes:
+But here's some other games that could be sportslikes:
 - [QWOP (2008)](https://www.foddy.net/Athletics.html) is a browser game about moving your legs.
 - [Sportsfriends (2013)](https://gutefabrik.com/sportsfriends/) is *a compendium of award-winning local multiplayer games* about fights, pole vaults, velocity, and physicality.
 - [Golf Story (2017)](https://sidebargames.com/golfstory/), is *"the story of a golfer, forced to give up all that he holds dear for one final shot at accomplishing his dream."*